 “If the wind is blowing strongly from one side, steer into it slightly to stay on course," Consumer Reports says.
 “Be alert for a break in the wind because you might have to quickly straighten the wheel, and steer into it again with the next gust.”

 Check your lights

 Flip on your high beams (sometimes called brights), and then your low beams (regular headlights), and walk around your car to see that they work.
-You may want to have an automotive service technician adjust them — so they point the correct way — and replace any bulbs that have burned out.
+You may want to have a mechanic adjust them — so they point the correct way — and replace any bulbs that have burned out.